SamOBrienOlinger/spoodle-space-pp5/README..md

 - These fonts were chosen to remain consistent with previous projects for [**Features for the future**](#features-for-the-future) when they are connected to each other.

 ### [**Main Features**](#main-features)

-  Each of the goals for every User Stories outlined in detail above were implemented.
+ - Each of the features and goals for every User Stories outlined in detail above were implemented.

+ - The React architecture provided reusable components that I customized, such as the Navbar.
+The MoreDropDown component was also adapted and applied to each custom model & form.

 ### [**Features for the future**](#features-for-the-future)